Dear Stay-At-Home Mom,

 The kingdom work you are doing today is building a great nation for tomorrow, mama.

 The good work you are doing today is seen by our Father in Heaven (Matthew 6:4).
-As my pastor Andy Stanley says, “Your greatest contribution to the kingdom of God may not be what you do but someone you raise.”
+As one well-known pastor says, “Your greatest contribution to the kingdom of God may not be what you do but who you raise.”

 This is our job as mothers.
 And mama, with God as our leader, we are in good hands.